Category Added in a WPeMatico Campaign

 Holly Jolly Xmasu

-Welcome to episode 104 of Holly Jolly X’masu!
-In this episode, for Black History Month, I talk about the 1993 album, “Merry Christmas Wish,” by the American R&B trio, A.S.A.P.
+Welcome to episode 131 of Holly Jolly X’masu!
+In this special Christmas Day episode, I talk about the truly amazing 1971 album by the Warner Beatniks, “Rock Christmas Rock.”

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.